beyond925-de/duolingo-prototype/configs/QUICKSTART.md

-# Quick Start for Your Co-Founder
+# Quick Start for Marco

 Hey! 👋 This is the simplest guide to adding a new company config.